 Moodle Founder and CEO Martin Dougiamas, explains, “Education can be seen as a way to help people gain skills to get jobs, but education is much more than that.
 It is a way of passing on our human culture, and it is a way of defining our future.
 Education underpins our tackling all the large problems in the world, best defined by the UN Sustainable Development Goals.
 That foundational thinking has powered the Moodle project, using open-source methodologies to help empower hundreds of thousands of educators around the world to help define and build the educational platform that they want to see and use.

-This article explores AI’s potential in eLearning, explains Moodle’s research-driven approach to responsible AI, considers potential areas of concern and summarises how to leverage the power of AI with Moodle plugins.
+This article explores AI’s potential in eLearning, explains Moodle’s research-driven approach to responsible AI, considers potential areas of concern and summarizes how to leverage the power of AI with Moodle plugins.

 Moodle’s research-driven approach to AI